 Believe me, thou talkest of an admirable conceited fellow.
 Has he any unbraided wares?

-He hath ribbons of all the colours i' the rainbow; points, more than all the lawyers in Bohemia can learnedly handle, though they come to him by the gross; inkles, caddisses, cambrics, lawns; why he sings 'em over as they were gods or goddesses; you would think a smock were she-angel, he so chants to the sleeve-hand and the work about the square on't.
+He hath ribbons of all the colours i' th' rainbow; points, more than all the lawyers in Bohemia can learnedly handle, though they come to him by th' gross; inkles, caddisses, cambrics, lawns; why he sings 'em over as they were gods or goddesses; you would think a smock were a she-angel, he so chants to the sleeve-hand and the work about the square on 't.

-Pr'ythee bring him in; and let him approach singing.
+Prithee bring him in; and let him approach singing.

-Forewarn him that he use no scurrilous words in his tunes.
+Forewarn him that he use no scurrilous words in 's tunes.

-[Exit SERVANT.]
+[Exit Servant.]